“He travels the fastest who travels alone,” said Rudyard Kipling in his poem ‘The Winners’.

 FIT is often used as an acronym for “free independent traveler.”
 Trekkers who fall under this category have a strong sense of knowing exactly what they want when it comes to travel.
 They prefer to go it alone and take to the open road on their own terms.
 The song “Go Your Own Way,” by Fleetwood Mac comes to mind as a theme song when it comes to independent voyagers.
 They often exhibit great curiosity in their surroundings, don’t mind their own company and often travel to satisfy special interests, wanderlust and a sense of adventure.

 In the past, the FIT acronym most suited students taking a year off after school to find themselves and see the world.
 That was then and this is now.
 The modern, solo adventurer crosses all demographics.
 An independent traveler no longer stays in hostels.
-FITs select the own hotels (quite often good ones), create their own schedules, select their own destinations, shop transportation options and stick to their own interests.
+FITs select their own hotels (quite often good ones), create their own schedules, select their own destinations, shop transportation options and stick to their own interests.
 Solo travel is also a growing trend according to Lonely Planet.
 To date, it shows no sign of going away.
 And you can bet travel agents and hotels are taking notice and providing services for those who “travel fastest and alone.”

 Why Travel as a FIT?